iastro-pt/SWEET-Cat/README.md

 Here is the software for updating SWEET-Cat, and probably some of the latest versions and the currently used version on the [SWEET-Cat webpage](https://www.astro.up.pt/resources/sweet-cat/).
-Note that the latest version is always available for download on the webpage.
+Note that the latest version is always available for download on the web page.

 Installation
 ============
-It is now possible to get an update everytime there is a new planet on [exoplanet.eu](http://www.exoplanet.eu/catalog).
+It is now possible to get an update every time there is a new planet on [exoplanet.eu](http://www.exoplanet.eu/catalog).

 To do this, place `SWEET-Cat` in your `PATH`.
 If you want an update everyday at